etoroxlabs/eToken/docs/design_overview.md

    identify (possibly changing) contract addresses through a constant name.
  * eToken(n) are ERC20 tokens which uses an ERC20 implementation
-   extended from the OpenZeppelin library to enable the use of an separate contract for storing balances and allowances.
+   extended from the OpenZeppelin library to enable the use of a separate contract for storing balances and allowances.
 The need for this separation was driven by our requirement of being able to upgrade the tokens.
 We discuss the token implementation itself in